 Our content is relevant for education associations, professional groups, unions, policymakers, and educator and parent advocates.
 We hope you’ll include Usable Knowledge on any list of resources you share on your website or with your membership.

-We’re committed to making education research accessible, so let us know how we can be helpful to your group.
+We’re committed to making education research accessible, so let us know how the content can be helpful to your group.
+Ideas for new pieces of content are always welcome, too.

 The Usable Knowledge Logo